SamVellaUK/jsonBrowser/readMe.md

 Copy and Paste (or save to file) your query data and load it into jsonBrowser.

-- Navigate through the **nested objects**
+- Navigate through the **nested objects**.
-- Use the **Search function** to find Keys and Values at any depth
+- Use the **Search function** to find Keys and Values at any depth.
-- Use the edit function to **promote/flatten elements** to the top level
+- Use the edit function to **promote/flatten elements** to the top level.
-- Hit the SQL button to get a usable **SQL Query** you can feedback to your SQL Editor
+- Hit the SQL button to get a usable **SQL Query** you can feedback to your SQL Editor.
+- **Export** the table to CSV.

 Fully offline.
-No External JavaScript Libraries
-Zero privacy issues
+No External JavaScript Libraries, Zero privacy issues

 ---